 How much income is appropriate for the rental property?
 It depends on how much the rent is.
 That’s why people commonly use a rent-to-income ratio for applicants instead of using a set income.
 This is because the amount of income required to cover rent increases if your property is more expensive to rent.
-A common ratio is 3:1, but it can vary considerably depending on what you are looking for.
+A common ratio is three-to-one, but it can vary considerably depending on what you are looking for.

 4. Residence History

 On standard rental applications, you can find information about an applicant’s residence history.
 Verify past tenancies and contact any current or past landlords to learn more about an applicant.

 When looking through an applicant’s residence history, there are a few things you should verify:

 - Contact the applicant’s current and previous landlords.
 A good way to weed out fake landlord references is to ask questions that are specific that only the applicant’s “real” landlord would know.
 Some good questions are:

 - What was the address of the property that the applicant rented from you?

 - What was the applicant’s monthly rent amount?